Parshuramsk/dcos-docs/1.7/usage/tutorials/marathon/stateful-services/index.md

 dcos marathon app add https://dcos.io/docs/1.7/usage/tutorials/marathon/stateful-services/postgres.marathon.json
 ```

-One the service has been scheduled and the docker container has downloaded, postgres will become healthy and be ready to use.
+Once the service has been scheduled and the healthy postgresDB docker container will be downloaded and be ready to use.
 You can see this by checking out what tasks are running on your cluster:

 ```
 dcos marathon task list